-Many problems require coordinated multiple views that enable users to see their data from different perspectives.
+Many analysis problems require coordinated multiple views that enable analysts to see their data from different perspectives.
 A public policy analyst studying educational attainment might produce a bar chart of people's ages, a map of locations, a textual list with education history, and a scatter plot showing income vs. education.
-By selecting a single item or a group in one view, analystsmight then see related details or highlighted items in the other views.
-This powerful approach to exploring multivariate data also enables drilling down into subgroups, marking of sets, and export of selections.
+By selecting a single item or a group in one view, analysts might see related details or highlighted items in the other views.
+This powerful approach to exploring multivariate data also enables drilling down into subgroups, marking sets, and exporting selections.